Low (band): Performances

-Musical style
+Musical style and influences

 The music of Low was characterized by slow tempos and minimalist arrangements, and has been described as "atmospheric songs marked by long, unsettling silences."
-Jason Akeny of AllMusic described the band's sound as "delicate, austere, and hypnotic."
+Jason Ankeny of AllMusic described the band's sound as "delicate, austere, and hypnotic."
 He assessed: "The trio's formative music rarely rose above a whisper, divining its dramatic tension in the unsettling open spaces created by the absence of sound."
-Early descriptions sometimes referred to the band's style as a rock subgenre called "slowcore", and Low were often compared to the band Bedhead, who played this style during the early 1990s.
-However, Low's members ultimately disapproved of the term.
+Early descriptions sometimes referred to the band's style as a rock subgenre called "slowcore", and Low were often compared to the band Bedhead, who also occasionally performed in the style in the 1990s.
+However, Low ultimately disapproved of the term.

 Parker and Sparhawk's vocal harmonies represented perhaps the group's most distinctive element; critic Denise Sullivan writes that their shared vocals are "as chilling as anything Gram [Parsons] and Emmylou [Harris] ever conspired on—though that's not to say it's country-tinged, just straight from the heart."
-Low's style grew experimental over time, gradually incorporating elements of electronica and glitch music on later releases, while retaining their minimalist approach.
+Low's style became increasingly experimental and adherent to post-rock over time, gradually incorporating elements of electronica and glitch music on later releases while retaining their minimalist approach.

+Influences on Parker and Sparhawk as Low included R.E.M., Siouxsie and the Banshees, Simon & Garfunkel, Big Star, OMD, Young Marble Giants and the Velvet Underground.
+Sparhawk also cited Nick Cave as his all-time favorite artist, and abstract painter Mark Rothko as his "oddest musical inspiration".